 Becoming a qualified SENCo requires completion of the National Award for SEN Coordination, a mandatory postgraduate qualification that must be undertaken within three years of appointment.
 This comprehensive programme covers essential areas including SEN law and policy, assessment and intervention strategies, leadership and management skills, and multi-agency working.
 The qualification ensures SENCos develop both the theoretical understanding and practical expertise needed to lead whole-school approaches to inclusion effectively.

 Beyond the statutory qualification, successful SENCos typically bring substantial teaching experience and demonstrate strong leadership capabilities.
 Most possess additional qualifications in areas such as educational psychology, specific learning difficulties, or autism spectrum conditions.
-Research by Tissot (2013) emphasises that effective SENCos combine deep pedagogical knowledge with strategic leadership skills, enabling them to influence practice across the entire school community rather than working in isolation.
+Research by Tissot (2013) emphasises that effective SENCos combine deep pedagogical knowledge with strategic leadership skills, enabling them to influence practise across the entire school community rather than working in isolation.

 Professional development remains crucial throughout a SENCo's career, particularly given the evolving landscape of special educational needs provision.
-Regular training in emerging research, new assessment tools, and legislative changes ensures SENCos can adapt their practice to improve pupil outcomes.
+Regular training in emerging research, new assessment tools, and legislative changes ensures SENCos can adapt their practise to improve pupil outcomes.
 Many successful practitioners engage with professional networks, pursue specialist certifications, and undertake action research projects that contribute to the broader evidence base while enhancing their own school's provision.

 Working with External Agencies and Specialists